NORTH CAROLINA FOCUS: Blogs, Biodiesel, Alternative Energy, Veterans for Peace, Groups and Events

 Indyweek.com: Progressive News, Culture & Commentary For Raleigh, Durham & Chapel Hill

-And for those who want to combine social events with politics, here are the Drinking Liberally Groups in North Carolina:
+For those who want to combine social events with politics, here are the Living Liberally Groups in North Carolina:

 Asheville, North Carolina